Federal Judge Declines to Block New Title IX Sexual Assault Rules

 WASHINGTON (CN) — A federal court in Washington, D.C., Wednesday determined that new Title IX regulations relating to sexual assaults on college campuses need to be adjudicated in court but can remain in place before trial.

 That rule, which goes into effect Friday, will change what actions are defined as sexual assaults on college campuses.
-If a complainant reports conduct that doesn’t satisfy the rule’s definition, a university cannot treat that claim as a formal report and cannot launch an TItle IX investigation into it.
+If a complainant reports conduct that doesn’t satisfy the rule’s definition, a university cannot treat that claim as a formal report and cannot launch a Title IX investigation into it.

 Previous Title IX requirements had a lower standard to trigger investigations into misconduct allegations, with the bar set at “unwelcome conduct of a sexual nature.”
 Under the new rule created by Betsy DeVos’ Education Department, complaints must either involve unwelcome conduct that is “so severe, pervasive and objectively offensive” it denies a person access to educational opportunities; involve a school employee conditioning education benefits on unwelcome sexual conduct; or meet definitions of stalking, dating violence, domestic violence and sexual assault.